 L2S Preliminary Proposals should also include the following items (that do not count towards word or page limits).
-Writing guidelines and templates can be found at <a href="https://www.icdp-online.org/proposals/pro
+Writing guidelines and templates can be found here.

-- An official ICDP Proposal Cover Sheet (available here), complete with an abstract of ≤ 400, and a statement of the scientific objectives of ≤ 250 words. - A list of proponents (maximum 20), specifying the name, affiliation, email address, and expertise of each proponent.
-Up to 10 lead proponents may be specified.
-The Principal Lead Proponent and Data Lead (i.e., the lead proponent for site characterisation data) also need to be identified. - A list of proposed drilling sites, including alternate sites if known, with brief site-specific objectives. - NOTE: No site survey data should be uploaded to the IODP3 Site Survey Database (SSDB) at this stage, but this will be required for a Full Proposal.
+- An official ICDP Proposal Cover Sheet (available here), complete with an abstract of ≤ 400, and a statement of the scientific objectives of ≤ 250 words. - A list of proponents (maximum of 14, comprising a maximum of four Lead Proponents and a maximum of 10 Co-Proponents), specifying the name, affiliation, email address, and expertise of each proponent.
+Within the Lead Proponent team, the Principal Lead Proponent and Data Lead Proponent (i.e., the person who will be responsible for submission of site characterisation data at the Full Proposal stage) also need to be identified. - A standard 2-page Curriculum Vitae of all proponents listed in the cover sheet (please use the ICDP CV template available here). - A list of proposed drilling sites, including alternate sites if known, with brief site-specific objectives. - NOTE: No site characterisation data should be uploaded to the IODP3 Site Characterisation Database at this stage, but this will be required for a Full Proposal.